 You can download as many languages as you like, depending on how much free space you have.
 If you try it, please let us know what you think in the forum discussion.

-It's possible to save existing translations to your phone while you're online.
+It's also possible to save existing translations to your phone while you're online.
 To do this, download Google Translate for iPhone, and press the star icon next to each phrase you want to store offline in the app.
 It isn't perfect, but it's a handy workaround if you're keen.

 Grab the best plane seats